 - Exfoliate to help skin cells turn over.

-- Apply topical products that contain any of the above ingredients.
+- Apply topical products that contain any of the ingredients listed above.

 - If you want quick results (in skincare that means weeks to months instead of instantly) use a product that contains hydroquinone.